portermichael/mikeporter.tech-blog/_posts/2017-10-21-deploying-jekyll-on-aws.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This creates s3_website.yml which stores our access keys and configuration options.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We need to get our secret keys from IAM now.
-IAM is Identity and Access Management.
-It's one of the services bundled in AWS.
-Navigate to IAM.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Move over to Users on the left hand side and Create New Users.
-Add a user name.
-After hitting create there is a link highlighted titled Show User Security Credentials.
-That has our access keys.
-Copy the access key id: and Secret Access Key: to somewhere secure.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open the s3_website.yml we made a few minutes ago and input